Efficient End-to-End Visual Document Understanding with Rationale Distillation

+We classify $(i_j, r_j)$ pairs into three categories (rows \#4,7,9 of Algorithm~\ref{algo:filter}), which determine their assigned answer $\bar{a}=a$ or \texttt{None} and the way their rationales are used in training.

-\paragraph{Dataset balancing} With these filters in place, we find that the examples with \texttt{None} are significantly larger than those passing the relevance filter.
-Similarly, usually more examples fail the rationale filter than those passing it.
-We balance the overall dataset by subsampling the examples with label \texttt{None} such that $n_{\texttt{None}} = \max(n_{\text{bad-r}} - n_{\text{good-r}}, 0)$, with $n_{\text{bad-r}}$ (resp. $n_{\text{good-r}}$) being the number of examples failing (resp. passing) the rationale filter.
+\paragraph{Dataset balancing.} Most examples fail the relevance filter, and more than half of the ones that pass fail the rationale filter.
+We subsample the examples with label \texttt{None} (row \#4) such that their number $n_{\text{row \#4}}$ $\leq$ $n_{\text{row \#9}} - n_{\text{row \#7}}$.

-\subsection{Training Student Models}
+\subsection{Training student models}

 In \ourmethodlong, we perform multi-task training for the student model, using tasks derived from the original and augmented data annotated with rationales.
-The tasks are summarized in Table~\ref{tab:student_tasks}, and differ by their encoder and decoder inputs, and their decoder outputs.
-The loss is defined over decoder outputs only.
-We now describe the tasks and what they try to enforce.
+Tasks differ by their encoder and decoder inputs and decoder outputs (Table~\ref{tab:student_tasks}).
+We weight the four tasks equally (\textit{i.e.}, 0.25 for each), and train on a linear combination of them, with loss defined over the target output.

-\paragraph{Distilling the tools directly (\taskone)}\taskonelong (\taskone) teaches the model to take in the whole image and predict $q$ (which can be read out from the image header), $r$ as the intermediate rationale generated by the tools, followed by the answer $a$.
-This is corresponds to a vanilla distillation setup.
+\paragraph{Distilling the tools directly.} This vanilla \taskonelong (\taskone) distillation setup teaches the model to take in the original image and predict $q$ (which can be read out from the image header), $r$ ( the intermediate rationale generated by the tools), and then by the answer $a$.

-\paragraph{Robustifying against student rationale errors (\tasktwo)} To avoid training and evaluation distribution shift and make the student model robust to its own mistakes, we add \tasktwolong (\tasktwo), where we provide the question $q$ and a student generated rationale $\hat{r}$ as the decoder input, and ask the student model to predict the answer.
-To generate such student rationales $\hat{r}$ for defining this training task, we use a separately trained \pts-based student model, which learns to predict only rationales.
+\paragraph{Robustifying against student rationale errors.} To help make the student model robust to its own mistakes, the \tasktwolong (\tasktwo) task provides question $q$ and student generated rationale $\hat{r}$ as decoder input for the student model to predict the answer.
+To generate such student rationales $\hat{r}$, we use a separately trained \pts-based student model, which learns to predict only rationales.